astronomer/docs/software/install-airgapped.md

 By default, Astronomer Software users create customized Airflow container images when they deploy project code to the platform.
 These images frequently contain sensitive information and must be stored in a secure location accessible to Kubernetes.

-Astronomer Software includes an integrated image registry that can be used for this purpose.
+Astronomer Software includes an integrated image registry for this purpose.

-Users may use images hosted in other container image repositories accessible to the Kubernetes cluster without additional platform-level configuration.
+Users can use images hosted in other container image repositories accessible to the Kubernetes cluster without additional platform-level configuration.

 See [Configure a custom registry for Deployment images](#custom-image-registry) for additional configurable options.

 ## Step 16: Configure the Docker registry used for platform images {#configure-a-private-docker-registry-platform}

-If you are installing Astronomer Software onto a Kubernetes cluster that can pull container images from public image repositories and you don't want to mirror these images locally, skip this step.
+Skip this step if you are installing Astronomer Software onto a Kubernetes cluster that can pull container images from public image repositories and you don't want to mirror these images locally.

-### Add configuration to use a custom image repository for platform images {#use-a-custom-image-repository-for-platform-images}
+### Configure your install use a custom image repository for platform images {#use-custom-image-repository-for-platform-images}

-Astronomer expects the images to be present using their normal names but prefixed by a string you define.
-E.g. if you specify `artifactory.example.com/astronomer`, when you mirror images later in this procedure, you would mirror `quay.io/astronomer/<image>` to `<custom-platform-repo-prefix>/astronomer/<image>`.
-For example:
+Astronomer expects the images to use their normal names, but prefixed by a string you define.
+For example, if you specify `artifactory.example.com/astronomer`, when you mirror images later in this procedure, you mirror `quay.io/astronomer/<image>` as `<custom-platform-repo-prefix>/astronomer/<image>`.
+The following show additional examples:

 - `quay.io/astronomer/ap-houston-api` to `artifactory.example.com/astronomer/ap-houston-api`
 - `quay.io/astronomer/astronomer/ap-commander` to `artifactory.example.com/astronomer/ap-commander`

-Replace `<custom-platform-repo-prefix>` in the following configuration data with your platform image repository prefix and merge into `values.yaml` - either manually or by placing [merge_yaml.py](#merge_yaml) in your astro-platform project-directory and running `python merge_yaml.py private-platform-registry-snippet.yaml values.yaml`.
+Replace `<custom-platform-repo-prefix>` in the following configuration data with your platform image repository prefix and merge into `values.yaml` either manually or by placing [merge_yaml.py](#merge_yaml) in your astro-platform project-directory and running `python merge_yaml.py private-platform-registry-snippet.yaml values.yaml`.

 ```yaml
 global: